Best Camera for Portrait Photography

 Other features include exceptional weather sealing, a bright, high-res touchscreen, 7 fps in continuous shooting mode, WiFi and NFC connectivity, GPS, and an intervalometer for time lapse shooting.

 If you’re thinking of upgrading from the Canon 5D Mark III, the Mark IV has a much improved dynamic range.
 Shadows are much cleaner and there’s considerably less noise.
 In post-processing you can boost those shadows several stops without adding any noise.
 It’s definitely worth the upgrade, especially if you shoot portraits in low light conditions.

 Of course, one of the best things about having a Canon DSLR is the fantastic wide range of lens options available.
 Arguably one of the best lens makers on the planet, you’ll be able to find just about any kind of lens you want at about any level of affordability.

 At just under $2500 the Canon 5D Mark IV is certainly one of the more affordable high-resolution cameras on the market, with just the previous generation Sony a7R III giving it competition there.
 If you need something a bit less expensive, the Canon EOS Rebel series offers a number of excellent options.

-Is the Canon 5D Mark IV the best camera for your portrait photography?
+Is the Canon 5D Mark IV the best camera for portraits?
 If you’re a Canon user needing a high-resolution camera, definitely!
 If you’re looking for something with ultra-high resolution and/or need supremely fast autofocus then no, the other cameras on this list will be better choices.

-Whether you’re a photography enthusiast or a pro, finding the best camera for portrait photography can be a challenging endeavor.
+Whether you’re a photography enthusiast or a pro, finding the best camera for portraits can be a challenging endeavour.
 Hopefully, this list will give you some keys to finding the best high-resolution portrait camera that will work for you and your workflow.